Technische Universität Braunschweig

 Theses and Projects

-We present all current topics for projects and Bachelor's and Master's theses at the ISF.
-In addition, we will briefly present our teaching offer for the summer semester 2025.
+We present all current topics for projects as well as Bachelor's and Master's theses at the ISF.
+In addition, we will briefly present our teaching offer for the summer term 2026.
 All interested parties are cordially invited.

-The slides with the topics will be published here on the same day.
+The slides of the presentation will be published here on the same day.

 Topics